z3mbr3kH/TryHackMe-Notes/smb-protocol/Readme.md

 ## ✍️ Authors & Contributions

-This document was generated with help from AI and curated by Leith to educate and support secure software development practices.
+This document was created to educate and support secure software development practices.

 ---